bhatti/PlexDataProviders/README.md

 Following are primary data structures:
 - MetaField - This class defines meta information for each data field such as name, category, type, etc.
 - MetaFieldType - This enum class supports primitive data types supported
-- Metadata - This class defines set of MetaField
+- Metadata - This class defines a set of MetaFields used in DataRow/DataRowSet
-- DataRow - This class abstracts row of data fields
+- DataRow - This class abstracts a row of data fields
-- DataRowSet - This class abstracts set of rows
+- DataRowSet - This class abstracts a set of rows

 PlexDataProviders also supports nested structures where a data field in DataRow can be instance of DataRowSet.